 Like a chain, IDA is only as strong as its weakest link.
 All three factors (Information, Decision, and Action) must be present and in balance to achieve optimal results.

 IDA is simple enough to be understood by all employees and broad enough to serve as a core tool for forwarding the goals of the business.
 By establishing behaviors that optimize the inputs (Information, Decision, and Action), the outputs (Results) will take care of themselves.

 Information is the foundation for effective decision-making.
 The goal is to generate accurate and relevant data that is available to all stakeholders.

 The first step is to make sure you are collecting information at the right place in the manufacturing process.
 Whether you’re filling bottles, packing boxes, stamping metal, or assembling buses, there will always be a single step or machine that governs your throughput.
 This step is the constraint.

-The performance of the constraint is the performance of the entire manufacturing process, because it’s the slowest step.
-To identify the constraint, look for the step that has the lowest throughput (tip: WIP often collects around the constraint).
+The performance of the constraint is the performance of the entire manufacturing process because it’s the slowest step.
+To identify the constraint, look for the step that has the lowest throughput.
 If the line is rated to run at only one speed, then the constraint is the equipment that does the primary work.